 Microsoft Azure Traffic Manager allows you to control the distribution of user traffic for service endpoints in different datacenters.
 Service endpoints supported by Traffic Manager include Azure VMs, Web Apps, and cloud services.
 You can also use Traffic Manager with external, non-Azure endpoints.

 Traffic Manager uses the Domain Name System (DNS) to direct client requests to the most appropriate endpoint based on a traffic-routing method and the health of the endpoints.
-Traffic Manager provides a range of traffic-routing methods to suit different application needs, endpoint health monitoring, and automatic failover.
+Traffic Manager provides a range of traffic-routing methods and endpoint monitoring options to suit different application needs and automatic failover models.
 Traffic Manager is resilient to failure, including the failure of an entire Azure region.